Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 As this is just a beginners exercise we don't want to get too indepth just yet.

+#### Running our test

-Now all thatsThere are two ways to run a typical pyATS script:
+Now all that's left to do is to run our testcase.
+In pyATS there are two ways to run a typical pyATS script:

-through pyats run job, which generates log and archives as standalone, and prints results to screen
+* Through pyats run job, which generates log and archives through the pyATS framework which can be viewed and inspectd
+* As standalone, and prints results to screen.

 ## Exercise 5 - Using the Xpresso GUI